-Rembrandt van Rijn was born in Leiden on 15 July 1606 in the Weddesteeg, as the ninth child of a miller, Harmen Gerritsz, and a baker’s daughter Neeltje van Zuytbrouck.
+Rembrandt van Rijn was born in Leiden on 15 July 1606 in the Weddesteeg as the ninth child of a miller, Harmen Gerritsz, and a baker’s daughter, Neeltje van Zuytbrouck.
 The Weddesteeg is a street in the western part of Leiden opposite the former city walls.
-It is a charming part of the city that you can reach by crossing the Rembrandt bridge.
+You can reach this charming part of the city by crossing the Rembrandt Bridge.

 Rembrandt’s parents were prosperous.
 A tax assessment in 1623 revealed that their assets then amounted to 7000 guilders, a considerable amount at the time.
 Thus, they had the financial means to provide Rembrandt with a good education.

 Rembrandt’s original birth house in the Weddesteeg is demolished.
-Therefore, you will now only find a gable stone in the wall in the house on the location of his birth house.
+Therefore, you will now only find a gable stone on the wall of the house in the location of Rembrandt’s birthplace.
 Sadly, the gable stone is not located in the right place because Rembrandt’s birth house was about 10 meters more to the right.

 This video of Rembrandt’s birth house and surroundings lasts only two minutes but is well worth your time if you want to get an impression of Rembrandt’s early years’ environment.
 It is a beautiful video.